EfncoPlugins/genesis-footer-builder/readme.txt

 * Added the Genesis Affiliate Link field to enable user to set an affiliate link for Genesis.
 * Added the shortcode *[gfb-affiliate-link]* to output Genesis Affiliate Link as set up in the plugin options.
 * Minor fixes to the plugin core files.
 * Added an upgrade routine to the plugin.
-Plugin files now include gfb-upgrade.php.

 = Version 1.0 =